Alejogb1/job-board/blog-data/how-do-i-log-logicaldate-or-ds-in-an-airflow-task.md

 id: "how-do-i-log-logicaldate-or-ds-in-an-airflow-task"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I’ve definitely had my share of encounters with date handling in Airflow, particularly when trying to ensure consistency across my DAGs, so I think I can shed some light on this.
 The question of accessing ‘logical_date’ or ‘ds’ (the execution date) within your Airflow tasks is fundamental for most workflows, especially those dealing with time-series data.
-It’s not just about getting the date; it’s about getting *the* date, the one Airflow uses to define that particular execution.
+It’s not just about getting the date; it’s about getting _the_ date, the one Airflow uses to define that particular execution.

 The magic here lies in Airflow's templating system.
 When you define a task within a DAG, Airflow makes certain context variables available to you through Jinja templating.
 The variables `ds` and `logical_date` are among these crucial context pieces.